vxcall/Dainsleif/README.md

 Keep your eyes on the `offset.h` in my repository.

-If your game crashes immediately just after you start the hack, that means your offset.h is outdated.
+If the menu doesn't show up when you press INSERT, or your game crashes immediately just after you initiate the hack, that means your `offset.h` is outdated.

 Copy and Paste contents in `offset.h` from mine to yours.
+Or if mine doesn't look updated, copy from [Hazedumper](https://github.com/frk1/hazedumper/blob/master/csgo.hpp)

 # Menu :green_book: